 The house is you — your identity structure, your rooms, your condition.
 Every house dream stages what's happening to who you are.

-Dream About a Flood: What Broke — the Dam or the Emotions?A flood stages containment failure — emotions that have exceeded the structures built to hold them.
+Flood Dream Meaning: What It Means When Water Overwhelms YouA flood stages containment failure — emotions that have exceeded the structures built to hold them.